semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 `mark_safe()` is used to mark a string as *safe* for HTML output.
 This disables escaping and may expose the content to XSS attacks.
 Instead, use `django.utils.html.format_html()` to build HTML for rendering.
 :::

-### Including additional details with rule metadatazs
+### Including additional details with rule metadata

 Rules in the Semgrep Registry require specific metadata fields that ensure consistency across the ecosystem in both Semgrep App and Semgrep CLI.
 These fields help users of Semgrep to identify rules in different categories such as: